msarwal345/Book-Store/README.md

  #Getting Started

- To get started with the Book Store CRUD Web App, follow these steps:
+ To get started with the Book Store Web App, follow these steps:
  1. Clone the Repository:

  2. Installation: